telerik/winforms-docs/gridview/exporting-data/overview.md

 * [Export to PDF]({%slug winforms/gridview/exporting-data/export-to-pdf%})

-You can also RadGridView data to a Telerik Reporting report for printing purposes.

 >note As of R1 2012 RadGridView natively supports printing.
 More information about this feature can be found [here]({%slug winforms/gridview/printing-support%}).
 >